OpenChemistry/tomvizdocs/docs/viz.md

 #### Contour

-Users can choose to display the contour at a certain level by sliding the threshold bar (red line in images below).
-Two options, which are specular and values, are supported.
+Users can choose to display the isocontour at a certain level by either sliding the red line on top inside the histogram, or within the bottom-right ```Properties``` section.
+Specular lighting is used when displaying contours.
+Several examples with different levels of isocontours are shown below.

-##### Specular

 <img src="img/contour.png" width="600">

-##### Values

 <img src="img/contour2.png" width="600">